joelouthan/Theologicus/src/confession-1689/1689-21-3-free-indeed-righteousness-of-god.md

 But the children of God who have been set free by the Son of God is free indeed.

->Romans 8:14–15 (CSB) For all those led by God’s Spirit are God’s sons.
+>Romans 8:14–15 For all those led by God’s Spirit are God’s sons.
 For you did not receive a spirit of slavery to fall back into fear.
 Instead, you received the Spirit of adoption, by whom we cry out, “Abba, Father!”

 Sin only leads to fear, slavery and death.
 There is no other destination.